-Renowned researcher Michael Pecht from CALCE at the University of Maryland has extensive knowledge about how the real world reacts in relation to reliability and product development.
-We here shared some of his most interesting observations, which he presented at SPM’s anniversary seminar.
+Renowned researcher Michael Pecht from CALCE at the University of Maryland shares extensive knowledge about how the real world reacts concerning reliability and product development.

-Michael Pecht offered several examples of instances where things have gone wrong as a consequence of lack of follow-up combined with ignorance and, in some cases, actual fraud.
+Michael Pecht offered several examples of instances where things have gone wrong due to a lack of follow-up combined with ignorance and, in some cases, actual fraud.

-CALCE was the first entity to identify the failure mechanism CAF (Conductive Anodic Filament), which has been blamed for hollowing out glass fibres in PCBs.
-Among others, CAF has led to failures in critical applications such as military, aerospace, medical, and automotive equipment.
-The PCBs were supplied by a company registered in the Cayman Islands which had more than 20 subcontractors of glass fibre material.
-Given each of these subcontractors purchased glass fibres from a number of different subcontractors in China, which the supplier of the PCBs neither knew about nor followed up on, it is not strange that things went wrong.
+CALCE was the first to identify the failure mechanism CAF (Conductive Anodic Filament), blamed for hollowing out glass fibres in PCBs.
+CAF has led to failures in critical applications such as military, aerospace, medical and automotive equipment.
+The PCBs were supplied by a company registered in the Cayman Islands, which had more than 20 subcontractors of glass fibre material.
+Given that each of these subcontractors purchased glass fibres from several different subcontractors, which the PCB supplier neither knew about nor followed up on, things understandably went wrong.

 Some of Michael Pecht's other cases demonstrated instances of outright fraud.
-For example, there was a component from a distributor, which in reality was not – or may have been at some other point in time – a distributor for the brands which were advertised on its website.
-This unoriginal and unapproved component played a part in 174 airplane accidents and crashes, including 17 deaths and 39 injuries.
+Like in the case of a component from a distributor, which was not, in fact, a distributor for the brands advertised on its website.
+This unoriginal and unapproved component played a part in 174 aeroplane accidents and crashes, tragically resulting in 17 deaths and 39 injuries.

-A case was also presented with ceramic capicators that led to failures in the market due to degradation of the capacitance.
+A ceramic capicator case proved to lead to market failures due to capacitance degradation.
 Investigations showed that rare and expensive earth elements were missing from the ceramic material.

-In Michael Pecht's view, the course of inadequate supply chain management may be:
+In Michael Pecht's view, inadequate supply chain management can stem from:

-- That companies do not adequately take quality and reliability into account in the construction and management of an efficient and cost-effective supply chain
+- Companies not adequately taking quality and reliability into account in the construction and management of an efficient and cost-effective supply chain

-- The complexity and spread in the supply chain and rapid changes in the product development result in poor quality management of suppliers and components
+- Complexity and spread in the supply chain and rapid changes in the product development resulting in poor quality management of suppliers and components

-- That changes are carried out without warning, and when notice is given, then the customers are not given sufficient information to understand the consequences of the change
+- Changes carried out without warning, and when notice is given, the customers are not given sufficient information to understand the consequences of the change

-- Big differences in the risk perception between customer and supplier
+- Significant differences in the risk perception between customer and supplier

-- That project plans and cost optimisation are prioritised more than reliability.
+- That project plans and cost optimisation are prioritised higher than reliability